Unboxed-Software/solana-course/content/program-security.md

 }
 ```

-The payload struct can stay the same, but now we just need to add an arm inside the match statement of the `unpack` function for this new data struct so we know which function an instruction is targeting.
+The payload struct can stay the same, but now we just need to add `UpdateMovieReview` inside the match statement of the `unpack` function for this new data struct so we know which function an instruction is targeting.

 ```rust
 // inside instruction.rs